MrSalim86/GroupMJ_MyTrailer/README.md

 By leveraging **DDD**, the model aligns closely with the real-world processes of the trailer rental industry, ensuring that the system evolves naturally with business requirements.

+## 🔌 Ports and Adapters (Hexagonal Architecture) Implementation

+The system is built using the **Ports and Adapters (Hexagonal)** architecture, a pattern that decouples the core domain logic from external systems.
+This approach allows infrastructure components, such as databases, to be easily swapped without altering the domain logic.

+---

+### 🌀 **Ports (Interfaces)**: Connecting the Domain to the Outside World
+Ports define how the core domain interacts with external systems by providing a set of interfaces.
+These ports serve as entry points for data persistence, external communication, or service integration.

+- **`ICustomerRepository`**: Defines methods for storing and retrieving `Customer` entities (e.g., `Add`, `GetById`).
+- **`IRentalRepository`**: Manages operations for storing and retrieving `Rental` data.

+---

+### 🔌 **Adapters (Implementations)**: External Communication Made Easy
+Adapters are responsible for implementing the ports and managing external communication.
+They allow the application to persist data or communicate with APIs without impacting the domain logic.

+- **`SqlCustomerRepository`**: Implements `ICustomerRepository` using a SQL database for persistent storage.
+- **`InMemoryRentalRepository`**: Implements `IRentalRepository` using an in-memory data store, commonly used for testing.

+---

+### ⚙️ **Services as Orchestrators**

+Application services such as `CustomerService` and `RentalService` orchestrate the flow of data and operations within the system.
+They do not contain any business logic but coordinate between domain entities, repositories (ports), and other services to execute use cases.

+---

+### 📝 **Example Flow**: Registering a New Customer

+1. The **Web API** receives a registration request and forwards it to the `CustomerService`.
+2. The `CustomerService` creates a new `Customer` entity and invokes the `ICustomerRepository` to persist it.
+3. The `SqlCustomerRepository` (adapter) performs the actual database operation, utilizing **Entity Framework Core** for persistence.

+---

+This architecture ensures that the core domain remains flexible, maintainable, and free from direct dependencies on external infrastructure. 💡

 ## 🔎 Strategic Domain-Driven Design